rsx-electrical/basicsKiCAD/Onboarding.md

 </div>

 - If you run ERC again you should have no errors, but if errors remain take some time to fix them
+- OMG you've now completed making the schematic.
+You should be very proud!!!
+Now we get to move onto designing how the lego pieces will fit together.
 ------------------------------

 3. Click on the **PCB Editor** in figure 2
-OMG you've now completed making the schematic.
-You should be very proud!!!
-Now we get to move onto designing how the lego pieces will fit together.

 Let's start by moving the components from our schematic on the PCB Editor
 - On the top toolbar click on the Update PCB from schematic icon